Repmak/sentenCPP/README.md

 **Note:** If you have already configured `ICU_ROOT` and `ONNXRUNTIME_ROOT` as CMake options within your IDE, you do not need to pass them via the command line.

 #### 4. Downloading the ONNX model
 The Hugging Face `optimum` library can be used to export a model to the ONNX format.
-Install the dependencies and export the model using:
+Install the library and export the model using:
 ```bash
 pip install "optimum[exporters]"
 pip install "optimum[onnxruntime]"